TorchSpatiotemporal/tsl/docs/source/index.rst

     <script src="_static/js/particles.js"></script>
     <script src="_static/js/particles_config.js"></script>

-**Torch Spatiotemporal** (tsl) is a python library for **neural spatiotemporal data processing**, with a focus on Graph Neural Networks.
+:tsl:`null` **Torch Spatiotemporal** (tsl) is a python library for **neural spatiotemporal data processing**, with a focus on Graph Neural Networks.

 It is built upon the most used libraries of the python scientific computing ecosystem, with the final objective of providing a straightforward process that goes from data preprocessing to model prototyping.
-In particular, tsl offers a wide range of utilities to develop neural networks in `PyTorch <https://pytorch.org/>`_ and `PyG <https://www.pyg.org/>`_ for processing spatiotemporal data signals.
+In particular, :tsl:`tsl` offers a wide range of utilities to develop neural networks in :pytorch:`null` `PyTorch <https://pytorch.org/>`_ and :pyg:`null` `PyG <https://www.pyg.org/>`_ for processing spatiotemporal data signals.

 In detail, the package provide: